mainigautam/instagram_backup_manager/README.md

 - [ ] In-page browser frame to Link to Instagram External Links.

 ## Known Bugs
-- Fails to unzip larger backup files via upload method (PS: Temporary fix is to unzip the backup zip in data folder manually )
 - Lengthy Chats can cause app to hang and Load in longer timings
 - Tell More If You Find